top of page

 Explore Emotional Impact

-You might feel anger, sadness, confusion, protectiveness, or discomfort.
 You might feel more reactive than you expected.

 That is not something to hide.
 It is something to explore.